 Learn More About International Extradition Laws by Talking to an Attorney

 There are several complex requirements that must be followed with international extraditions.
-It can be difficult to fight, but it's not a foregone conclusion and there are defenses that you can utilize.
-The good news is that you don't have to go through this process alone.
-Contact an experienced criminal defense attorney who can help protect your rights and ensure that you present the best possible defense.
+Extradition can be difficult to fight, but no case is a foregone conclusion and there are defenses that can be utilized.
+Contact an experienced criminal defense attorney.